KING KONG 1976

 In the original, Anne Darrow was poor, but sharp and independent.
 When she gave her heart to the human love interest in the original, it meant something.
-Dwan is such a mind boggling idiot that she would give her heart to a napkin - and cry when it blew away, leaving her for smarter napkins.
+Dwan is such a mind boggling idiot that she would give her heart to a napkin: then cry when it blew away, leaving her for smarter napkins.

 So they arrive at the island, waste valuable film footage walking around paradise, find the giant wall and a ceremony, and get discovered.
 The native chief wants Dwan and will trade five of his own women for her.
 Five women of his own tribe for one white stranger!

 This apparently shows - yet again - how highly black men value white women over black women.
 And who can blame them?

 We white folk are just so god damn lovable!
 Who wouldn't want to marry someone white and have white kids?
 Then you wouldn't need an excuse to hug and kiss us god damn lovable white folks!

 But the mostly white crew won't stand for such a trade and fire their guns into the air, running back to shore.
 Nobody asks the opinion of lone black crewmember, Boan (Julius Harris: BLADE , DARKMAN, MANIAC COP III, SHRUNKEN HEADS).

 Safely back on the ship, Charles Grodin's Wilson, continues the snarling and teeth gnashing, trying to look as Snidely Whiplash as possible.
 Jeff Bridges' Prescott character walks around in sophomore-put-down-mode: cavillous as a coffee shop poet.
 Lange's Dwan, meanwhile, keeps spouting the most insouciant drivel.